 But since I’m forcing myself to wait, what am I going to eat instead of my beloved oatmeal?
 How about with some millet instead?

 I’ve had a mason jar full of millet sitting out for a while.
 Millet isn’t something we eat very often, so when it’s in the house it tends to hang out for a while before it gets used.
-Now I have a use for any extra left around – creamy millet porridge.
+Now I have a use for any extra left around – with the Mornflake creamy millet porridge.